|site search by freefind|

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

 ”And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.”
 Dan.
 11:32

-What are the common characteristics of great women and men of God?
-When I say great I don’t necessarily mean the ones who do exploits.
+Great women and men of God have some common characteristics.
+What are they?
+When I say "great" I don’t necessarily mean the ones who do exploits.
 Many exploits can be done in the flesh as well.
 A great woman or man of God is one who knows their God.
 Often that will lead to exploits or great acts for the kingdom of God, but the key is they know their God.

 I particularly thought about the life of Hudson Taylor [if you haven’t read his biography, you should] as I thought about this list , but it seems to apply to all.
 There may be some points which are not in every life; however, I think you will find that generally most of them are there in people who really know God.

 1. Women and men of God are